rikdewit/personal-blog-rikdewit/content/posts/static-blog-with-hugo-and-github-pages.md

 theme = "papermod"
 ```

-Every theme as its own custom configurations you can set.
+Every theme has its own custom configurations you can set.

 ---